Diverticulitis is an infection in the lower gastrointestinal, or GI, tract.

 What to Eat to Get the Dietary Fiber You Need

-The foods highest in fiber are fruits, vegetables, grains and beans.
+The foods highest in fiber are fresh fruits and vegetables, whole grains and beans.
 To get the dietary fiber you need:

-- Eat fruits and vegetables with peels or skins such as apples or pears with the skin and white or sweet potatoes with the skin, just be sure to wash them first.
+- Eat fruits and vegetables with peels or skins such as apples or pears, or white or sweet potatoes, just be sure to wash them first.

 - Choose fresh fruit and vegetables instead of juices.
 Most of the fiber is lost during the juicing process.

-- Try stewed prunes — they’re a great source of dietary fiber.
+- Try stewed prunes — they’re a good source of dietary fiber.